NeonArray/aaronarney.dev/src/posts/writing-ferret-plugin.md

 Now was the time to initialize the Sentry client, which happens to be a class named `Raven_Client`.
 I put this logic in the base plugin class located in the `includes` directory - `ferret/includes/class-ferret.php`.

-To follow the practice of single responsbility and to keep my functions small, I created a new function to initialize Sentry.
+To follow the practice of single responsibility and to keep my functions small, I created a new function to initialize Sentry.
 Note that to keep my DSN and Project ID secret, I'm just using dummy text in their place.

 ```php
 public function init_sentry() {